The 20 quiz questions

 Explanation: Archimedes of Syracuse reportedly discovered in his bath that any body immersed in a fluid experiences a vertical force equal to the weight of the displaced fluid.
 This principle helped verify the purity of King Hiero II's crown.

-Question 5 : Which French scientist is considered the father of modern chemistry?
+Question 5 : Which 17th-century Dutch scientist is considered the father of microbiology thanks to his microscope observations?

 Possible answers: